Buddy (Hinton novel)

-Buddy (1982) is a novel written by Nigel Hinton.
+Buddy is a novel written by Nigel Hinton.
 The main characters are Buddy Clark, his mother Carol Clark, his father Terry Clark and Julian and Charmian Rybeero.
 The story deals with issues such as racism, juvenile delinquency and child neglect.

-The book was made into a television series starring Roger Daltrey as Buddy's father Terry in 1986.
+The book was adapted into a television series in 1986.

-It was the first installment in the Buddy trilogy and is followed by Buddy's Song (1987) which became a film (starring Chesney Hawkes and Roger Daltrey) in 1991 and Buddy's Blues (1995).
+It was the first installment in the Buddy trilogy and is followed by Buddy's Song (1987) which was adapted into a film (starring Chesney Hawkes and Roger Daltrey) in 1991 and Buddy's Blues (1995).

 Buddy is still widely used in English classes at British and Irish secondary schools, sometimes with the TV series to compare the two media.

 Concept

 Nigel Hinton had great difficulty trying to start to write Buddy.
 The story had changed a lot by the time Nigel finished writing it.
 Buddy was originally nine years old, his name was Stuart, he liked tea, and he thought his cousin was a spy.